FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 }
 ```

-You can see that the resource requests can be rich JSON objects, such as the `photo-api` resource.
+You can see that the resources to which access is requested can be rich JSON objects, as the `photo-api` resource is.
 They can also be simple strings, as is `dolphin-metadata`.

 ### Interactions are first class concepts

-In GNAP, the client, also known as the RC, declares what kind of interactions it supports.
-The authorization server, also known as the AS, responds with the type of interaction that it wants the client to use to interact with the resource owner, or RO.
-This is a great way to provide an extension point for the future, while still supporting older clients.
+In GNAP, the "Requesting Client", also known as the RC, declares what kind of interactions it supports.
+The "Authorization Server", also known as the AS, responds to the request with a supported interaction which can be used to interact with the "Resource Owner", or RO.
+In some cases it may be used to interact with the RC as well; the specification is a bit fast and loose here.

-Some examples of interactions include:
+Having these interactions defined in the spec as first class objects provides an extension point for adding future interactions.
+Examples of defined interactions include:

-* Redirect: "redirect[ing] to an arbitrary URL"
+* Redirect: "redirect[ing] to an arbitrary URL" using the browser.
-* App: "launch an application URL"
+* App: "launch[ing] an application URL" on a mobile device.
-* Callback: a URL provided by the RC after the AS interaction is finished.
+* Callback: a URL to which the AS should send the RO after the AS is done with this interaction.
 * User code: a short code which can be displayed, similar to the device grant.

-There's even support for avoiding interaction between the RC and the RO, which is useful if you have an out of band method for the RC and the RO to communicate.
+There's also support for "no interaction" between the RC and the RO, which is useful if you have an out of band method by which the RC and the RO can communicate.

-### Continuation of grant
+### Continuation of a grant

 Grant requests in OAuth2 are typically one and done.
 If circumstances change, you start a new grant.
-With GNAP, you get a grant identifier if the authorization server determines that the grant can be continued.
-That might look something like this:
+With GNAP, if the AS determines a grant can be continued, you get a grant identifier.
+This might be part of the response recieved from an AS for such a grant:

 ```json
 {